The Quietest Generators for 2025 - EnergyBot

 The Quietest Portable Generator

 Honda generators are known for being quiet workhorses, and the Honda EB2200i is no exception.
-It produces 2,200 watts and operates between 47-53 decibels plus it's loaded with features including carbon monoxide detection, GFCI outlets, and auto oil/gas shutoff sensors.
+It produces 2,200 watts and operates between 47-53 decibels, making it one of the quietest generators.
+Plus, it’s loaded with features including carbon monoxide detection, GFCI outlets, and auto oil/gas shutoff sensors.
+An electric start feature also adds to its convenience for easy operation.

 A normal conversation is about 60 dB, and a small office is about 50.

-The EB2200i is also relatively light and compact given its output and feature list.
-It weighs 46 pounds and has dimensions of 20" x 11.4" x 16.7".
+The EB2200i is also relatively light and compact given its output and feature list, brining portable power with you wherever you go.
+It weighs 46 pounds and has dimensions of 20” x 11.4” x 16.7”.
 It’s relatively light and has a comparable size to the 18 other portable generators we reviewed.

 If you still aren’t sold, the EB2200i has great user reviews as well.
 91% of Home Depot shoppers recommend the EB2200i and it has a perfect 5-star rating on Amazon.